With Treatment

 Services included:

-Colonial Behavioral Health is a dual diagnosis treatment center in Yorktown, VA that offers treatment services for drug or alcohol use and mental health disorders that include OCD as well as avoidant personality disorder.
+Parham Doctors Hospital Center For Emotional Growth/sa Php is a dual-diagnosis treatment center in Henrico, VA that offers treatment for drug or alcohol use and mental health disorders that include panic disorder as well as paranoid personality disorder.

 Services included: